 Back to blog

-Comparing the best cold email software in 2026 by deliverability, pricing, personalization, and multichannel support.
-Honest reviews from 4,000+ campaigns.
+We ranked the best cold email software of 2026 by deliverability, personalization, and multichannel reach, with honest pros and cons from 4,000+ campaigns.

 Disclosure: GTM Bud is our product.
 We include it in this comparison to give you a complete picture and we call out its limitations honestly.